LuckyLongre/blockchain_assignment_1/README.md

 # IPFS Blockchain Assignment

-This assignment demonstrates how to install IPFS, run the daemon, upload a file, retrieve its CID, and push it to a GitHub repository using WSL (Windows Subsystem for Linux).
+This assignment explains how to install IPFS, start the daemon, upload a file, retrieve its CID, and push everything to a GitHub repository using WSL (Windows Subsystem for Linux).

-## Steps Performed ✅
+## Steps Performed

 ### 1. IPFS Installation
-Installed Kubo (IPFS) version 0.32.1 using `wget` and extracted the contents.
+Kubo (IPFS) version 0.32.1 was installed using the following commands:

 ```bash
 wget https://dist.ipfs.tech/kubo/v0.32.1/kubo_v0.32.1_linux-amd64.tar.gz